Skip to main content

 • Go: Struct fields tagged for JSON marshalling with PHI shapes; gorm models with the same shapes.

 The detection is structural, not regex over file contents.
-A SOQL select that pulls a Contact's birthdate into an Apex controller flagged with HIPAA tier 1; a FastAPI response model that returns mrn without a serializer filter flagged the same way.
+A FastAPI response model that returns mrn without a serializer filter is flagged with HIPAA tier 1; a Django model attribute named diagnosis serialized without a filter is flagged the same way.

 Business Associate Agreements: what changes